DanielBaird/self-assessment-tool/docs/distributing.md

 	twine upload dist/*

 Then make sure you've committed everything into git, then tag.
-Remember to use a tag version number that matches `setup.py`.
+Remember to use a tag version number that matches the version in `setup.py`.

-	git tag -a "v0.1.0" -m "some description of this release tag" git push --tags
+	git tag -a "v1.2.3" -m "some description of this release tag" git push --tags